 This marine park covers about 12,185 acres of sea territory, with five islands and masses of coral reefs within its boundaries.
 Located only five miles from Kota Kinabalu, the Tunku Abdul Rahman National Park is a favorite getaway for Kinabalu families on weekends.
 You can go camping on the beach on most of the islands in the park, but you’ll be charged a camping permit before you set up camp.

-Tunku Abdul Rahman Park’s corals shelter an impressive variety of marine life—this, in addition to the marine park’s shallow water and weak currents, make it a prime stop for divers.
+Tunku Abdul Rahman Park’s corals shelter an impressive variety of marine life—this, in addition to the marine park’s shallow water and weak currents, makes it a prime stop for divers.
 If you’re lucky, you may see whale sharks hunting plankton in these waters.
 (Find out more about diving in Sabah.)

-Labuk Bay Proboscis Monkey Sanctuary
+Labuk Bay Proboscis Monkey Sanctuary, Sabah

 Visitors get a rare chance to see proboscis monkeys in a semi-wild environment within the park premises—two platforms serve the monkeys during two daily feeding times.
 The park’s trails also allow guests to explore the surrounding forest; visitors should leave early in the morning, to see the animals at their most active.